JavierZavaleta94/Telephone-Number-Validator/README.md

-# FreeCodeCamp - JavaScript Algorithms and Data Structures Projects: Telephone Number ValidatorPassed
+# FreeCodeCamp Assignment - JavaScript Algorithms and Data Structures Projects: Telephone Number Validator

 Return true if the passed string looks like a valid US phone number.